parris/iz/README.md

 Custom Validators:
 ----
-Adding customer validators is done though the either the validation or iz object.
+Adding custom validators is done though either the validation or iz object.
 If the validator already exists, then addValidator will throw an exception.
 You can force an override by adding a 3rd parameter of true.

     var dummyValidator = function(value){